callywampus/exocore/_articles/Cookware.md

 Many surgical implants and medical devices are made from 316L.
 This is because it is among the least reactive materials with biological systems that can be produced and worked at a reasonable cost.

 To me, knowing that my food itself contains 10x the amount of what is coming off my pot makes me feel quite comfortable with the safety of my 304 stainless.

+# In vitro effects of macrophages on orthopaedic implant alloys and local release of metallic alloy components

+AIMS: This study aimed to determine if macrophages can attach and directly affect the oxide layers of 316L stainless steel, titanium alloy (Ti6Al4V), and cobalt-chromium-**molybdenum** alloy (CoCr**Mo**) by releasing components of these alloys.
+METHODS: Murine peritoneal macrophages were cultured and placed on stainless steel, CoCr**Mo**, and Ti6Al4V discs into a 96-well plate.
+Cells were activated with interferon gamma and lipopolysaccharide.
+Macrophages on stainless steel discs produced significantly more nitric oxide (NO) compared to their control counterparts after eight to ten days and remained elevated for the duration of the experiment.
+RESULTS: On stainless steel, both nonactivated and activated cell groups were shown to have a significant increase in metal ion release for Cr, Fe, and Ni (p < 0.001, p = 0.002, and p = 0.020 respectively) compared with medium only and showed macrophage-sized corrosive pits on the stainless steel surface.
+On titanium alloy discs there was a significant increase in aluminum (p < 0.001) among all groups compared with medium only.
+CONCLUSION: These results indicated that macrophages were able to attach to and affect the oxide surface of stainless steel and titanium alloy discs.
+Cite this article: Bone Joint J 2020;102-B(7 Supple B):116-121.

+_G.
+Heise, C. M. Black, R. Smith, B. R. **Mo**rrow, and W. M. Mihalko,In vitro effects of macrophages on orthopaedic implant alloys and local release of metallic alloy components, The bone & joint journal, 2020, 102-b, 116-121_.